Wednesday, May 1, 2024

 Jesus had taken his disciples to the vicinity of Tyre, a good distance away from the hustle and bustle of the crowds of Judea and Galilee so that he could spend some quality time instructing them.
 But, like always, Jesus couldn't get away from the crowds.
 They followed him and crowded him and knowledge of his presence spread like wildfire throughout the countryside until a desperate Gentile woman learned he was there.

 This woman's desperation grew out of the fact that her daughter was demon-possessed, and that desperation drove her to find Jesus.
-When she approached him, Jesus didn't seem to respond to her because the tense of the Greek that tells us she begged Jesus to drive the demon out, tells us that she was continually begging him.
-So, first, he seemed to ignore her, and when he finally did respond, he said, "It's not right to take the children's bread and toss it to their dogs" (Mark 7:27, NIV).
+When she approached him, Jesus didn't seem to respond to her because the tense of the Greek verb tells us tells us that she was continually begging him to drive the demon out.
+He didn't respond to her.
+He seemingly ignored her.
+Then, when he finally did respond, he said, "It's not right to take the children's bread and toss it to their dogs" (Mark 7:27, NIV).
 What?
 Did Jesus seriously call her a dog?
 Personally, I would have been greatly offended.
 How did the woman respond?

 "Yes, Lord, but even the dogs under the table eat the children's crumbs" (Mark 7:28, NIV).
 Jesus then granted her request and promised her that the demon had left her daughter.